benjif/rakubyexample/README.md

 ## Why?

 Several other languages that I've encountered offer a variation of the "\* by example" scheme.
 They offer short-and-sweet examples to get users started.
-This is something that I find the [official examples page](http://examples.perl6.org/) not to do well.
+This is something that I find that the [official examples page](http://examples.perl6.org/) doesn't accomplish well.

 ## Contributing